 - Return your completed UC San Diego concurrent enrollment card to the Extension Student Services office with your enrollment fee.
 Submit one card per class.
 Concurrent enrollment is closed after the third week of the quarter.

-- Course fees are $271 per unit and are subject to change without notice.
+- Course fees are $272 per unit for current UC undergrads and $340 per unit otherwise.
+Fees are subject to change without notice.

 - Some Biology and Chemistry courses may require a mandatory $75 lab fee in addition to the course fee.